elastic/rally/docs/car.rst

     -Xms{{heap_size}}
     -Xmx{{heap_size}}

 So Rally reads all variables and the template files and replaces the variables in the final configuration.
 Note that Rally does not know anything about ``jvm.options`` or ``elasticsearch.yml``.
 For Rally, these are just plain text templates that need to be copied to the Elasticsearch directory before running a benchmark.
 Under the hood, Rally uses `Jinja2 <http://jinja.pocoo.org/docs/dev/>`_ as template language.
-This allows you to use Jinja2 expressions in your carr configuration files.
+This allows you to use Jinja2 expressions in your car configuration files.

 If you open ``vanilla/config/elasticsearch.yml`` you will see a few variables that are not defined in the ``.ini`` file: